* Important *

 - The Published date for all published posts,

 - The Last Modified date for unpublished posts (e.g. posts set to ‘draft’ status), and

-- The Scheduled date for posts scheduled for publishing at a future date …
+- The Scheduled date for all posts scheduled for publishing in the future …

-To display posts in the Table of Posts in Post Excerpt view, see the section below.
+The section below explains how to display posts in the Table of Posts in Post Excerpt view.